Coding-Storm-Official/Toxic-Word-Detector/README.md

 ## Accuracy
-The program is not 100% accurate and works properly for only 1 word in a single string.
+The program is not 100% accurate and might falsely flag non toxic texts as toxic and vice versa.

 Thank you!